nancchan/saas-customer-onboarding-business-systems/salesforce/README.md

 Salesforce is used as the CRM component of the SaaS customer onboarding simulation.

-The project demonstrates how prepared customer data can be imported, mapped, validated, and used for basic CRM reporting and dashboards.
+The project demonstrates how prepared customer data can be imported, associated with Accounts, validated, and used for CRM reporting and dashboards.

 ## Data Import Mapping

-The customer dataset was mapped to the appropriate Salesforce Contact and Account fields.
+The cleaned customer dataset was mapped to the appropriate Salesforce Contact fields and Account relationship.

 | Source Field | Salesforce Field |
 |---|---|